sketchplugins/plugin-directory/README.md

 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [Sympli Handoff](https://sympli.io/handoff), by Sympli: Well prepared redlines, assets, components and specs for developer handoff
 - [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
-- [UI House](https://www.ui.house), by Jarek Ostrowski & David Diefenderfer: Import resources directly to Sketch, from the web.
 - [Origami Export](https://github.com/goozie001/semaphorepasteboard), by Facebook, Inc.: Copy/Paste from Sketch into Origami Studio.
 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.